 One day I know this will be different and with more people being open and honest about their lives this will certainly change.

-I truly imagine that one day we will be at a stage in our culture where going to a therapist for relationship strategies and therapy will be just as normal as going to the gym, something that is considered good for your health and well-being.
+I truly imagine that one day we will be at a stage in our culture where going to a therapist for relationship strategies and couples therapy retreat will be just as normal as going to the gym, something that is considered good for your health and well-being.

 So what does the resistant partner need in order to agree to go to counselling?